lm2-poly/RodiCS/README.md

 #### Wake-oscillator model
 The function `run_wake_oscillator` in `wake_oscillator.py` is written in the same fashion as `run_dyamic`.
 Because the wake-oscillator model assumes that the vortex-induced lift is an additional unknown governed by the van der Pol equation (see [Facchinetti et al.](https://www.sciencedirect.com/science/article/abs/pii/S0889974603001853)), we consider a new mixed space solution with additional subspaces, and the van der Pol equation is included in the final variational form.

-The script `wake_oscillator_exec.py` is the execution file where you can input the desired speed profile and material properties of the rod.
+The script `wake_oscillator_exec.py` is the execution file where you can enter the desired speed profile and material properties of the rod.

 ### Verification
 For the static case, the script `static_verification.py` simulates the deformation of rods, under a uniformly distributed load, for meshes of different refinement levels.
 The discretisation error and the observed order of convergence are then calculated and plotted.